-NOTE: Once on the school premises adjudicators and audience members are subject to both the School's Child Safeguarding policies and Concern Worldwide's Child Safeguarding policy which state that visitors to the school should be met at the entrance by a teacher and brought to the room where the debate will be held.
-(See our safeguarding guidelines on p3)
+Once on the school premises adjudicators and audience members are subject to both the School's Child Safeguarding policies and Concern Worldwide's Child Safeguarding policy which state that visitors to the school should be met at the entrance by a teacher and brought to the room where the debate will be held.
+(See our safeguarding guidelines on p3).

 Once you are directed to the debate, you will be introduced to the other adjudicators and can take your place at the tables situated at the back of the room.
-The Chief usually sits in the middle, between the two assistants.